Welcome to Digital Data Flow (DDF) for Clinical Trial Protocols

 - Participation in Standards Development: Sign up on the CDISC Volunteer page and indicate DDF as the Standards Development team.
 In the specify box enter in what capacity you feel you can contribute to the team and the amount of time you can contribute to the project.

-Keep up to date with current USDM development activities from the CDISC DDF Webinars below:
+Keep up to date with current USDM development activities visit the participate tab and join the CDISC DDF/USDM community.

 DDF Phase 4 Webinar